Cookie Tossing: Self-XSS Exploitation, Multi-Step Process Hijacking, and Targeted Action Poisoning

 Mitigating Cookie Tossing in JupyterHub

 Due to JupyterHub being a self-deployed open-source project, cookie tossing depends on the deployers, not on JupyterHub itself.
 Referring to the "Fixing cookie tossing" section, the appropriate solution for JupyterHub was to implement the "__Host-" cookie prefix, which they did.
+However, to avoid breaking changes, this prefix is not enforced by default and was introduced as a config file setting (cookie_host_prefix_enabled) that deployers can choose to enable or not.

 Mitigating Pivoting in JupyterHub